Principle 1: Create a city of neighbourhoods

 Council’s Brisbane Food Trucks Initiative aims to support the Gourmet Food Truck industry and provide residents with unique and creative food experiences that celebrate our cultural diversity and subtropical climate.

 In June 2019, Council opened a new site at Biami Yumba Park, Fig Tree Pocket for Gourmet Food Trucks and are currently reviewing other locations to support the growth of Gourmet Food Trucks across Brisbane.
 Council has made changes to the Food Truck Guidelines (PDF - 6.5Mb) improving the eligibility criteria and the booking process for premium sites, making it easier for Gourmet Food Trucks to operate across the city.
-As of October 2019, 50 Gourmet Food Trucks have taken advantage of Council’s Brisbane Food Trucks Initiative.
+More than 50 Gourmet Food Trucks now take advantage of Council’s Brisbane Food Trucks Initiative.

 Council commenced small business fee cuts on 1 July 2019.
 Discounts of 10% are available for some fees and charges that existing businesses may pay, and higher discounts of 50% and 100% are applicable to other fees and charges typically paid by new businesses, encouraging Brisbane start-ups to thrive and grow.
 This discount applies to eligible food trucks and other small businesses.